 Most notably among these, the free version is ad-supported.
 In short, you get bombarded with sidebar and pop-up ads.
 It’s not too bad at first, but it can start to wear on you over time as the ads can become distracting and annoying.

 In addition, the free plan comes with a limited amount of “hearts,” which are essentially just incorrect answers.
-You start with 5 per day, and if you answer a question incorrectly during a lesson, then you lose a heart.
-So when your hearts are gone, you either need to stop for the day or go back to old lessons in order to earn some hearts back.
+When your hearts are gone, you either need to stop for the day or go back to old lessons in order to earn some hearts back.
 This can make for a discouraging experience in my opinion.